 The Palace of the Alake of Egba Land

 This is the official residence of the traditional King of the Egba Clan in Abeokuta.
-The entrance Gate is propped up by pillars on either side and bears an inscription written in Yoruba which translates to the Alake of Egbaland Palace.
-This Palace boasts rich and colorful art designs that depict the history and culture of the Egban People plus palace staff who attend to the traditional ruler.
+The entrance Gate is propped up by pillars on either.
+It bears an inscription written in Yoruba which translates to the Alake of Egbaland Palace.
+This Palace boasts rich and colourful art designs that depict the history and culture of the Egban People plus palace staff who attend to the traditional ruler.

 The Saint Peter’s Church

 Following the advent of the first Anglican Missionaries in Abeokuta and the holding of the first Church service in the House of a Man named Shodeke who was the first Nigerian to receive and own a copy of the Holy Bible.
 The Saint Peters Cathedral Church was erected as the pioneer church building in Nigeria and is till this day widely regarded as the cradle of Nigerian Christianity.

 Staying in Abeokuta City

 Abeokuta offers its Visitors an array of accommodation options to choose from.
 There is a list of hospitality providing institutions littered across the length and breadth of the City ranging from inns to guest houses and hotels.
 A Visitors choice of accommodation in Abeokuta would be greatly determined by factors such as preference and the size of the budget.
 In view of the latter factor which is the most critical determinant of accommodation choice, the City offers accommodation facilities suitable for Visitors on diverse budget plans.
 Below are a few Hotels that are best suited for Visitors to the City of Abeokuta on diverse budget plans.

 Low Budget Travelers:

 Ideal Hotels for Visitors to Abeokuta under this category include-